-Sacraments and their celebration are at the heart of Catholic spiritual and worshsacramentsip life.The Catholic Church celebrates seven sacraments.
+Sacraments and their celebration are at the heart of Catholic spiritual and worship life.The Catholic Church celebrates seven sacraments.
 The Eucharist, and the Eucharistic Celebration (Mass), is central among the sacraments.
 Vatican II has described Eucharistas the “source and summit” of Catholic life and worship.

 Pope Francis, in his book “Meeting Jesus in the Sacraments” has this to say:: “Sacraments are not simply observances; they are portals through which the Lord brings us all the graces that flow from his death and resurrection.
 And wonderfully, each sacrament opens us to a personal encounter with Jesus.”